madzhuga/rails_workflow/README.md

 $ rails generate rails_workflow:install
 $ bundle exec rake db:migrate
 ```

+### Database Support
+I am developing this engine using PostgreSQL database.
+There can be issues with json data type if you will try to use other database engines.
+I am going to implement support to MySQL and other databases which has no native json data type support.

 ### Help and support
 Fell free to contact me if you have some questions or need some help.